marcobevilacqua94/iot-simulator/README.md

 ```
 Now you can use the query engine to run this king of queries and produce charts in the UI (check the date ranges):

+**CAPELLA**
+With Capella you just need to create the database user and whitelist your IP.
+Than give the connection string as the host.
+Capella forces you to create a scope different than _default so modify the query accordingly if you use that.
+Also Grafana is tested and working with Capella.

+**MODIFY THE DATES IF NEEDED**

 **ONLY ONE SENSOR - USE MULTI-LINE BY COLUMNS**
 ```
 WITH range_start as (STR_TO_MILLIS("2023-05-01")), range_end as (STR_TO_MILLIS("2023-06-30"))